דע ותמונות רבות על טנק המרכבה

 the rest of his company of tanks

-valley, crossed the fields and then went up to what
+valley, crossed the field and then went up to what use to be a no mans land rise

 and took aim

-later not a piece of machinery was left
+later not a piece of machinery was left undamaged.
+It is still there to this

-very day and is on show for tourist and sightseers
+very day and is now

 The Arabs called a hasty summit and decided to try it again miles away and out